Managing Director – €40-45k DOE

 Interviews will take place Tuesday 15th June and second interview to be arranged.

 Please send your CV and a covering letter outlining suitability to email@example.com

 ABOUT THE COMPANY:

 The Irish Aerial Creation Centre (IACC) is a place for people to unlock their creativity.
-IACC is Ireland’s first purpose-fitted space for aerial dance founded in 2015 and home to Fidget Feet Aerial Dance Company, the founders.
+IACC is Ireland’s National Home for Aerial Arts founded in 2015 and home to Fidget Feet Aerial Dance Company, the founders.